-3. Notwithstanding Paragraphs numbered 1 and 2 of this Order, if extremely high or low inflows to Namakan Lake or Rainy Lake are anticipated, the International Rainy Lake Board of Control, after obtaining the approval of the Commission, may authorize the levels of Namakan Lake and/or Rainy Lake to be raised temporarily to greater than the maximum or lowered temporarily to less than the minimum elevations respectively prescribed in Paragraphs numbered 1(a) and 2(a) of this Order.
+3. Notwithstanding Paragraphs numbered 1 and 2 of this Order, if extremely high or low inflows to Namakan Lake or Rainy Lake are anticipated, the Water Levels Committee, after obtaining the approval of the Commission, may authorize the levels of Namakan Lake and/or Rainy Lake to be raised temporarily to greater than the maximum or lowered temporarily to less than the minimum elevations respectively prescribed in Paragraphs numbered 1(a) and 2(a) of this Order.

-4. All obligations imposed in the said Order dated June 8, 1949, as amended by the Supplementary Orders dated October 1, 1957; July 29, 1970; and January 5, 2000, upon the Companies, their successors or assigns apply jointly and severally to Boise Cascade Corporation and Abitibi-Consolidated Inc. and their successors or assigns.
+4. All obligations imposed in the said Order dated June 8, 1949, as amended by the Supplementary Orders dated October 1, 1957; July 29, 1970; January 5, 2000; and this Order upon the Companies, their successors or assigns apply jointly and severally to H20 Power Corporation and Packaging Corporation of America and their successors or assigns.

-5. This Order shall be subject to review 15 years following adoption of the Commission's Supplementary Order of 5 January 2000, or as otherwise determined by the Commission.
-The review shall, at minimum, consider monitoring information collected by natural resource management agencies and others during the interim that may indicate the effect of the changes contained in the Supplementary Order of January 5, 2000.
+5. This Order shall be subject to review 15 years after the effective date of this Supplementary Order or as otherwise determined by the Commission.
+The review shall, at a minimum, consider monitoring information collected by natural resource management agencies and others during the interim that may indicate the effect of the changes contained in this Supplementary Order.

-In the event of any conflict regarding English and metric units given in this Order, metric units shall prevail.
+6. In the event of any conflict regarding English and metric units given in this Order, metric units shall prevail.